urziceanudavid/proiect_pa/README.md

 # Car Registration Records Management Application

 This is a Python desktop application for managing the registration records of vehicles.
-It was developed as part of the Programming Applications Laboratory course at the Faculty of Automation, Computers and Electronics, University of Craiova (http://ace.ucv.ro/).
+It was developed as part of the Programming Algorithm's Laboratory course at the Faculty of Automation, Computers and Electronics, University of Craiova (http://ace.ucv.ro/).

 ## Features